M&A activity in pharmaceuticals pushes UK's FTSE higher

 The FTSE 100 hit a peak of 6,867 points in late January, its

 highest level since early 2000.
-The index is now less than 3
+It is now less than 3 percent

 However, it has been stuck in a 200-point range for the last